come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 Then, even if you design for testability, you will find many scenarios that are hard to test.
 Gerard Meszaros provides all the answers in [xUnit Test Patterns](https://www.goodreads.com/book/show/337302.xUnit_Test_Patterns).
-This book is huge, so I recommend to choose a designated test expert on your team.
+This book is huge, so I recommend choosing a designated test expert on your team.

 [<img src="https://upload.wikimedia.org/wikipedia/commons/c/c0/Kent_Beck_1.jpg" alt="Kent Beck" height="350"/>](https://en.wikipedia.org/wiki/Kent_Beck#/media/File:Kent_Beck_1.jpg) [<img src="https://pbs.twimg.com/profile_images/71233259/Gerard_in_Vancouver__Brian_Foote-O-O_Canada_012_.jpg" alt="Gerard Meszaros" height="350"/>](https://twitter.com/gerardmes)

-Finally, make sure to run your unit tests on every single pull request, and that they have all passed *all* green before merging the changes.
+Finally, make sure to run your unit tests on every single pull request, and that they have *all* passed before merging the changes.
 In addition, you can set up a test coverage report to ensure test coverage never goes down.

 # ✔️ Test early, test often, test agile